aroswell/customer_relationship_app/README.md

 Added Rake task and separated the connecting to database, schema and seed functionality.

 Added Rspec and setup testing with test database and test database log.

+##Forth Iteration##
+Rearranged filing to add views; Text is now formatted to display various colours.

+*Run Application*
+Application is run by using the rake commands rake db:setup - to set up database and seed data rake run - to run the application